IoT is vast and has many security related issues – how do we go about addressing them?

-Members collaborate online – via online meeting facilities and our messaging/document file platform allowing flexibility for members to discuss and exchange ideas regardless of location.
-The schedule is organised by the working group chair and updates are provided regularly between the working groups in face to face meetings to ensure members are kept updated and the groups work in harmony.
+Members collaborate via physical meetings and via online meeting facilities: i.e. our messaging/document file platform.
+This allows flexibility for members to discuss and exchange ideas regardless of location.
+The schedule is organised by each working group chair, and updates are provided regularly between the working groups in face to face / virtual meetings.
+In this way we ensure members are kept updated and the groups work in harmony.

 IoTSF members can join any of the working groups and contribute to creating best practice guidelines.

 If you are a member of IoTSF and would like to join any of the working groups, contact us by clicking here and let us know which groups you are interested to join – we’ll take care of the details.